 Next stop was Montgomery College, where I spent over fifteen years working in the President’s Office on government relations and strategic communications.

 Writing has been an central part of every step of my career.
 I’ve drafted policy reports, testimony for college presidents and advocacy plans, including one that led to a major campus expansion.
 My portfolio includes speechwriting, from inaugural addresses to “State of the College” remarks.
 I’ve assisted presidents with opinion pieces and blog posts.

 Two of my proudest efforts: working with students to hone their own amazing stories and become advocates, and my 2015 New York Times story on the community college/real college divide.
 The emails and comments from community colleges students across the country blew me away.
 It was a potent reminder that all people–no matter their backgrounds or stories–want to be seen, heard, and valued.
 Dr. Jill Biden called the piece “a must read.”

 My most recent focus has been on creative and freelance writing.
 Classes at the Bethesda Writer’s Center opened up a world of possibilities, from fiction writing to understanding social media and publishing.

 A novel was started, finished, edited and edited again.
 It will, no doubt, be edited some more.
-As of April 2016 I’m thrilled to announce I’m being represented by Liz Parker of InkWell Management.
+I’m lucky to be represented by Agent Liz Parker of InkWell Management.
 Liz has been a tremendous guide throughout my revisions; here’s hoping for a good submission process as well.

 A blog was born.
 One day it might touch on universal experiences like surrendering to one’s fears and embracing the moment; another day may find me satirizing the shopping frenzy that was Lilly for Target.
 Every post is aimed at making connections.